Information for Students and other Attendees

 • Do not bombard them with too many emails.

-Ohio State students and alumni are eligible to participate the Law Fair raffle to win one of several prizes including:
+Ohio State students and alumni are eligible to participate the Law Fair raffle to win one of several prizes!
+A list of what will be given away will be announced at the law fair if not before.
+Past prizes have ranged from Target gift cards to full LSAT Preparation courses!

-For funding reasons only Ohio State students and alumni are eligible for the raffle..
+For funding reasons some raffle prizes may be limited to only Ohio State students and alumni.

 Whether you're coming from somewhere in Columbus or elsewhere across the state, use the following information to get to Ohio State's campus and the Ohio Union building.
 Parking is available in the Parking Garage - Ohio Union South facility, located immediately north of the Ohio Union.